charberg/CSA/documentation/README.txt

 Folder containing all the java code.
 This folder holds the java version of the client side interface.

 Pages Folder:
-This folder contains all client-side pages writen in HTMl and Javascript.
+This folder contains all client-side pages written in HTMl and Javascript.

 php Folder:
 This folder holds all php scripts and all server-side code.
 Within this folder is a sub-folder called 'classes'.
 This folder contains php classes